kshardha/cicdnewman/README.md

     </p></details><p/>

 * At this point you should have an API that is automatically deployed anytime you commit a change to your project.
-* You can now grab the new API endpoint form the AWS API Gateway console and update your postman enviornment file to this new endpoint.
+* You can now grab the new API endpoint form the AWS API Gateway console and update your postman environment file to this new endpoint.
   * Make sure you save your new environment file.
 * You can now test your updated api via postman client and cli as we did earlier.